-Company’s transition from two to 140+ developers - lined up in 29 agile teams and 6 R&D centers - brought out new skills and duties for its CTO.
+Company’s transition from two to 140+ developers - lined up in 29 agile teams and 7 R&D centers - brought out new skills and duties for its CTO.
 Yet, he remained a passionate developer at heart, trying to steal a moment or two to keep up with the latest technologies and build them into Infobip’s platform.

 Senior Software Architect/Division Lead

+Mario Zagar is a solutions architect and development lead with over 10 years of experience in designing, developing, deploying and maintaining mission critical applications in automotive and telecommunications industry.
 For the last couple of years he has been working as a senior software architect, scrum master and division lead at Infobip where he helps build and evolve Infobip’s messaging platform using microservices architecture.

 Senior Software Engineer/Team Leader